SubhasishSarkar/react-confirm-window/README.md

 # react-confirm-window

-react-confirm is a lightweight library that simplifies the implementation of window confirmation dialogs in React applications by offering a Promise-based API that works seamlessly with async/await syntax, similar to window.confirm.
+react-confirm-window is a lightweight library that simplifies the implementation of window confirmation dialogs in React applications by offering a Promise-based API that works seamlessly with async/await syntax, similar to window.confirm.

 It provides various customization options and can be used just by calling the useConfirm hook.